-Other names: Indian jujube, chonky apple, Indian jujube, Chinese apple a declared weed in Western Australia, Queensland and the Northern Territory.
-It is prohibited entry into Australia by Australian Quarantine without assessment.
+Other names: Indian jujube, chonky apple, Indian jujube, Chinese apple

 Description: Chinee apple is a small thorny tree native to southern Asia.
 It can grow to 8 m in height.
 It has edible fruits and was once grown as a fruit tree by Chinese miners in north Queensland.